 Even if you haven't worked in sales, connect the dots.
 Examples:

-“I ran a campus club and had to convince sponsors to support us.
-That felt like sales.”
+- "I ran a university club and had to convince people to join and stay involved."

 Be concise.
 Don't list everything.
 Focus on what's relevant.